Free delivery over PKR 5,000 · COD nationwide

 Biotin for Hair Loss in Pakistan: Women’s Complete Supplement Guide 2026

-Hair fall is one of the most searched health topics among Pakistani women in 2026 — and biotin is almost always the first supplement that comes up.
-Walk into any…
+Hair fall is one of the most searched health topics among Pakistani women, and biotin is almost always the first supplement that comes up.
+Walk into any pharmacy in Karachi, Lahore, or Islamabad.
+You will find a whole shelf dedicated to it.

+So does biotin actually work?
 The honest answer is more nuanced than the marketing suggests.
-Biotin — also known as Vitamin B7 or Vitamin H — is a genuinely important nutrient for hair health, but it is not a universal cure, and it works very differently depending on why your hair is falling out in the first place.
-This guide covers everything Pakistani women need to know about biotin for hair loss: the science, the limitations, the right dosage, how to combine it with other nutrients, and how to tell if biotin is actually what you need.
+Biotin, also called Vitamin B7 or Vitamin H, is a genuinely important nutrient for hair.
+But it is not a cure-all.
+It works very differently depending on why your hair is falling out in the first place.

 Why Hair Loss Is So Common Among Pakistani Women